Longest war: Were America's decades in Afghanistan worth it?

 Was it worth it?

-“The people whose lives we affected, I personally think we did them better, that they’re better off for it,” answered Bee. who lives in Jacksonville, North Carolina.
-He now works for a company that provides autonomous robots for Marine training at North Carolina's Camp Lejeune and is co-writing a book about his time in Afghanistan.
+“The people whose lives we affected, I personally think we did them better, that they’re better off for it,” answered Bee, who now works for a company that provides autonomous robots for Marine training at North Carolina's Camp Lejeune and is co-writing a book about his time in Afghanistan.

 “But I also wouldn’t trade a handful of Afghan villages for one Marine," he added.